 As a result of the program, hundreds of lessons have been compiled that promote healthy eating and physical activity or both.
 The lessons are grouped by grade level, subject, and SOL.
 They are currently available to the division’s teachers and are available upon request by other school divisions.

 The Wellness Integration Program began in one school of the division with one specialist.
 The program now employs three specialists and has expanded to all nine of the division’s elementary schools.
 Wellness Integration is no longer just a WJCC school division program.
-Beginning in the fall of 2010, the Virginia school divisions of Franklin, Isle of Wight, and Suffolk began implementing Wellness Integration in all of their elementary schools.
+School divisions across Virginia, such as Richmond, Chesterfield, Rappahannock, and Fauquier use Wellness Integration in their elementary schools.